CountryRisk/debt-stats/README.md

 ## International debt statistics and analysis

-This Jupyter Notebook is used to show interesting statistics related to macroeconomics and country risk analysis with a special focus on debt statistics.
+We will present different Jupyter Notebooks and show interesting statistics related to macroeconomics and country risk analysis with a special focus on debt statistics.

 ## Contact us